Dialysis (children)

 - Certain home support services

-- Most drugs for outpatient or home dialysis (like an erythropoiesis-stimulating agent to treat anemia)
+- Drugs and biological products for outpatient or home dialysis (like an erythropoiesis-stimulating agent to treat anemia)

 - Doctors' services